 Express boat

-You can take the local express boat to Onøy from Stokkvågen and Lovund, or the regional express boats Nordlandsekspressen and Helgelandsekspressen that travells between Sandnessjøen and Bodø, with multiple stops between the two destinations, Helgelandspendleren also travels between Sandnessjøen and Træna with multiple stops in between the two desitnations.
+You can take the local express boat to Onøy from Stokkvågen and Lovund, or the regional express boats Nordlandsekspressen and Helgelandsekspressen that travells between Sandnessjøen and Bodø, with multiple stops between the two destinations, Helgelandspendleren also travels between Sandnessjøen and Træna with multiple stops in between the two destinations.

 Click the names to see the express boat docks on Google Maps.